mgieseki/dvisvgm/README.md

 The configure script should recognize all necessary parameters.
-If a library is installed but not detected, specify its location as commandline parameter of configure, e.g.
+If a library is installed but not detected, specify its location as command-line parameter of configure, e.g.
 `./configure --with-freetype=/usr/local/freetype`
 (all available options can be displayed with `./configure --help`)